-There are also different styles of disk brakes.
+There are also different styles of disc brakes.
 Most cars have smooth rotors, while some have slotted rotors with grooves cut into their surface.

 Slotted rotors dissipate heat better, reducing brake fade in hard driving scenarios, such as when you are going downhill with a heavy vehicle or when you are on the race track.